-Figure 12.
+Figure 9.
 Slip rate along a fault plane during interseismic and coseismic events.
-Blue lines represents the coseismic, and black line represents the interseismic behaviour, where red lines demonstrates the aseismic creep ratios at two sides of the fault for different locking depths.
-Green lines indicates 3 and 10 km on the both side of the fault where the interseismic behavior disintegrates from aseismic creep (after Yavasoglu et al. 2015).
+Blue lines represents the coseismic, and black line represents the interseismic behaviour, where red lines demonstrates the aseismic creep ratios at two sides of the fault for different locking depths (after Yavasoglu et al. 2015).

-Figure 12 demonstrates the suitable distances to detect aseismic creep.
-If an aseismic creep is suspected on a fault plane, then the optimum locations for the observation stations should be around 3 and 10 km on both sides of the fault and can be resolved from the interseismic movements.
-Therefore, observation stations, which are mentioned before, are established around the fault as profiles to detect this discrepancies and to detect the main locking depth of the fault and attenuation depths for the creep event.
+Figure 9 demonstrates the suitable distances to detect aseismic creep.
+If an aseismic creep suspected on a fault plane, then the optimum locations for the observation stations should be around 3 and 10 km on both sides of the fault, and can be resolved from the interseismic movements.
+Therefore, observation stations, mentioned before, established around the fault as profiles to detect this discrepancies, and to detect the main locking depth of the fault and attenuation depths for the creep event.
 Their locations are suitable to evaluate both creeping ratios and locking depths of the faults.

-Discussion
+242 Discussion

-Station velocities all around the region indicate the relative motion of the Anatolian plate regarding the Eurasian plate.
+Station velocities all around the region indicates the relative motion of the Anatolian plate regarding the Eurasian plate.
 Movements ranges between 15-24 mm/year inside the southern plate where the northern motion reaches down to ~1 mm/year.
-That result is consistent with the previous studies (~24±2 mm/year)(McClusky et al. 2000, Reilinger et al. 2006, Yavasoglu et al. 2011).
-In addition, model locking depths and results are similar with a more recent study with InSAR, which indicates that the locking depth of the fault at Ismetpasa segment around 13-17 km and long-term tectonic movement is about 24-30 mm/year (Hussain et al. 2018).
+This result is consistent with the previous studies (~24±2 mm/year)(McClusky et al. 2000, Reilinger et al. 2006, Yavasoglu et al. 2011).
+In addition, model locking depths and results are similar with a more recent study with InSAR, which indicates the locking depth of the fault at Ismetpasa segment around 13-17 km and long-term tectonic movement about 24-30 mm/year (Hussain et al. 2018).

-Special features of the inspected segments are revealed by the network established near the fault plane.
-Regarding the surface velocities of the observation points, profiles on both Ismetpasa and Destek segments indicate movements.
-That ranges between 10.1-14.9 mm/year and 10.6 mm/year for Ismetpasa and Destek segments, respectively.
+Inspected segments' special features revealed by the network established near the fault plane.
+Regarding the surface velocities of the observation points, profiles on both Ismetpasa and Destek segments indicates movements.
+This ranges between 10.1-14.9 mm/year and 10.6 mm/year for Ismetpasa and Destek segments, respectively.

-Additionally, modeled fault plane evaluation for observed and calculated station movements demonstrates similar results with the locking depths of both creeping and seismogenic layers (Fig. 13).
-Station velocities on the south of the NAF are faster than the north-end as expected (Fig. 14).
-Regarding the long-term geodetic block motions, modeled weighted locking ratios indicate a 13.0 ± 3.3 mm/year of aseismic creep all over the Ismetpasa segment.
-That movement does not include the whole fault plane, thus the creeping layer seems to slip freely to 4.5 km depths from the surface and decays between 4.5-6.75 km.
-The seismic data and previous studies (Cakir et al. 2005, Yavaşoğlu et al. 2011, Hussain et al. 2019) indicate that the locking depth all over the fault as ~15 km.
-This result demonstrates the fully locked portion of the fault plane is between 6.75-15 km, which supported by the χ^2 test result (1.00).
+254 On the other side, modeled fault plane evaluation for observed and calculated station 255 movements demonstrates similar results with the locking depths of the both creeping and seismogenic 256 layers (Fig. 10).
+Station velocities on the south of the NAF faster than the north-end as expected (Fig. 257 11).
+Regarding the long-term geodetic block motions, modeled weighted locking ratios indicates a 258 13.0±3.3 mm/year of aseismic creep all over the Ismetpasa segment.
+This movement does not include 259 the whole fault plane, thus the creeping layer seems to slip freely to 4.5 km depths from the surface and decays between 4.5-6.75 km.
+The seismic data and previous studies (Cakir et al. 2005, Yavasoğlu 260 261 et al. 2011, Hussain et al. 2019) indicates the locking depth all over the fault as ~15 km.
+This result demonstrates the fully locked portion of the fault plane is between 6.75-15 km, which supported by 262 263 the χ^2 test result.

-Figure 13.
+Figure 10.
 Model area for Ismetpasa segment with Eurasian plate (AVRA) on the north and Anatolian plate (ANAD) on the south (dashed lines), divided by the creeping segment of the NAF.
-Black and red arrows represent the observed and modeled velocities respectively, obtained from GAMIT/GLOBK and TDEFNODE.
-Five profiles are numbered from west to east with 001 to 004, where 005 represents the intermediate profile established during the 1st campaign.
-Two stations (SLYE and CGCS) on the south-end of the profile 003 removed from the model due to unexpected velocities.
-Rectangles imply the fault trace.
+Black and red arrows represent the observed and modeled velocities respectively, obtained from GAMIT/GLOBK the intermediate profile established during the 1st campaign.
+Two stations (SLYE and CGCS) on the